Should I Get an MBA in 2022? When It's Worth the Effort

 Cons of getting an MBA

 Getting an MBA degree can be an expensive experience.
 It may not be affordable to everyone, especially for recent graduates.
 An MBA can cost up to $200,000 with several of the top-rated business schools' MBA programs costing even more.
-The costs of MBA studies are increasing each year, and chance for a high return on investment is decreasing.
+Like most advanced degrees, the costs of MBA studies are increasing each year, and chance for a high return on investment is decreasing.
 An MBA at a top-rated business school will provide a payoff, but an MBA from a lesser-known business school may not provide much of a return.